Criticism of Fidesz

-The Hungarian conservative party Fidesz has been accused of exhibiting anti-democratic and authoritarian tendencies since their return to leading the Hungarian government in 2010 under the leadership of Viktor Orbán in his second premiership.
-The Fidesz-led government has been accused of severely restricting media freedom, undermining the independence of the courts, subjugating and politicising independent and non-governmental institutions, surveilling political opponents, engaging in electoral engineering, and assailing critical NGOs.
-The Fidesz-led government has been accused of engaging in cronyism and corruption.
-Fidesz has been accused of antisemitism, and the Fidesz-led government has been accused of passing legislation that violates the rights of LGBT persons.
+The Hungarian conservative party Fidesz has been accused of exhibiting anti-democratic and authoritarian tendencies since their return to leading the Hungarian government in 2010 under the leadership of Viktor Orbán in his second premiership, which governed Hungary until Fidesz's defeat in the 2026 Hungarian parliamentary election.
+The Fidesz-led government was accused of severely restricting media freedom, undermining the independence of the courts, subjugating and politicising independent and non-governmental institutions, surveilling political opponents, engaging in electoral engineering, and assailing critical NGOs.
+The Fidesz-led government was accused of engaging in cronyism and corruption.
+Fidesz has been accused of antisemitism, and the Fidesz-led government was accused of passing legislation that violates the rights of LGBT persons.
 Due to its controversial actions, Fidesz and its government have come in conflict with the EU on multiple occasions.

 Authoritarian and anti-democratic actions

-The Fidesz government has been accused of "[chipping] away at the country's democratic framework, reducing judicial independence, taking control of most state and private media and reshaping the electoral system to favor [...]
+The Fidesz government has been accused of "[chipping] away at the country's democratic framework, reducing judicial independence, taking control of most state and private media and reshaping the electoral system to favor ...
 Fidesz."
 It has also been accused of providing a "blueprint for the erosion of democratic institutions" in countries like Poland, and an inspiration for far-right politicians in Italy, France, the Netherlands, and Brazil, while leaving analysts struggling to determine whether Hungary is still a democracy.
-Bertelsmann Stiftung, a German research organisation, has assessed that Hungary under Fidesz-dominated government is approaching autocracy.
+Bertelsmann Stiftung, a German research organisation, has assessed that Hungary under a Fidesz-dominated government is approaching autocracy.
 Fidesz's governance has been described by some as reminiscent of Communist-led Hungary of the Kádár-era.
 Members of Fidesz have argued that the party is simply pursuing an alternative model of democracy, different from the common example of liberal democracy.